SchweizerischeBundesbahnen/mobile-ios-design-swiftui/README.md

 ## SBBBubbleView

 SBBBubbleView is a view that can only be used underneath the SBBNavigationBar.
 You need to set its image and title.
 Optional parameters are its subtitle, detail, titleAccessibility, subtitleAccessibility and detailAccessibility (use the Accessibility parameters to modify the voiceover Texts).
+You can pass as many Text Views inside the detail Array and they will be stacked vertically (note: you need to pass the same number of Text Views for detailAccessibility if you want to use specific accessibility labels.
+If the number does not match, detailAccessibility will be ignored.).

 If you want your BubbleView to be expandable, you can use it like so: